 The Titius-Bode law, discovered 250 years ago, is considered to be a mathematical coincidence rather than an "exact" law [1], because it has not yet been physically proved.
 However, considering the disturbance restoration and the stability of the asteroid belt orbit, there must be some underlying logical necessity.
-Here, by Newtonian methods using the Kerr-Newman solution of the general relativity theory, I demonstrate the Titius-Bode law and apply its solution method to the calculation of the number of Saturn's rings.
+Here, by Newtonian methods using the Kerr-Newman solution of the general relativity theory, I demonstrate the Titius-Bode law and apply its solution method to the array of the planetary system with counter direction against the fixed star.
 This is a mathematical equation calculation.
 The detailed analysis process is provided in a separate sheet of paper [2].